markliggett/hackathon-pi-faas/README.md

  - Installed Istio and Knative onto a running Bosun cluster following https://istio.io/docs/setup/kubernetes/install/kubernetes/ and https://knative.dev/v0.3-docs/install/

 What this project contains:
-  - A primative go-lang web app called `myfirstserverlessapp` which includes 3 delegating methods that have tracing enabled (Openjaeger/Zipkin)
+  - A primative go-lang web app called `myfirstserverlessapp` which includes 3 delegating methods that have tracing enabled (Openjaeger/Zipkin), it also supports the passing of an `COLOUR` environment variable that is used in the app response.
   - A multi-stage docker build that creates a primative go-lang web-app container
   - Some Kubernetes files that publish the web-app to a knative-enabled cluster
   - Tooling around calling the loading the web-app in order for it to autoscale (from zero to 10 replicas)
+  - Tooling and options around traffic engineering, in this instance the percentage of traffic that is routed to the app based on its version

 ## PRE-REQS